solagro/awa/content/map-texts/cp-fodder.en.md

 The following agro climatic indicators are all devoted to **fodder**.

-The possible changes in agronomic conditions are illustrated through **3 indicators**: Day of beginning of grass regrowth, first day of early mowing (silage) or summer drought.
+The possible changes in agronomic conditions are illustrated through **3 indicators**: Day of beginning of grass regrowth, Mowing of first silage or Summer drought.

 Like the climate general indicators, the simulations offer a reading of the **Recent Past** (i.e. the past 30 years) as well as the **Near Future** (i.e.